OreCruncher/DynamicSurroundingsDocs/docs/source/config/modconfiguration.rst

 dsurround.json
 --------------

 This Json file is comprised of multiple sections, with related options grouped within.
-It is recommended that settings be changed from within the game using the configuration dialogs.
+These settings can be changed in the mod configuration menu, assuming the appropriate mod support is available.
-If you want to modify directly, do it when Minecraft is not running to avoid accidential overwrite of your changes.

 In each section below the value of a setting is the default.